Zdong104/FNSPID_Financial_News_Dataset/README.md

 # FNSPID
+In this github repo, we did three main tasks：
+## 1. Data scraper.
+In folder `data_scraper`, we provided tools to collect news data from nasdaq.
+## 2. Data processor.
+In folder `data_processor`, we explained how we integrate our data into into workable data.
+## 3. Dataset experiments.
+In folder `dataset_test`, we provided ways using DL models to test dataset.
 # Data scraper
 `data_scraper` is aiming to collect news and price data of stocks `data_scraper` is divided into 3 main steps: